 The Resurrection: Tragedy turns to Triumph

-never described.
-There was no-one there to see it, no-one to say what
+never described in the gospels.
+There was no-one there to see it.
+Instead, the

 Why did the women go to the tomb?

 In the ancient world it was women, usually family members, who washed a corpse and laid the body out for burial.
 In this case, the task was given to Mary Magdalene, Mary the mother of James, and Salome.
 They had cared for him in life, and now they would care for him in death.

 The normal thing was to wash and clean the body first.
 In Jesus' case, this would have been a difficult task, since his body was heavily matted with dried blood.
 In the second stage of this cleansing, the women would have added spices to water and gently smoothed this liquid over the body.
 Then they would bind the arms and legs so they were held firmly, and wrap the whole body around with a long strip of linen cloth - the shroud.
 This was the simple, gentle act performed by women for the people they loved.

 And this was what the two Marys and Salome expected to do.